CPC Program - Frequently Asked Questions (FAQs)

 Q Second Assessment: Passing Standard

 Taken: By 2032/2033 and can be taken up to four times, (but must be taken prior to six-months before the end of the given 4-year cycle to allow for any needed remediation).

-The Passing Standard Exam is taken in the second 4-year cycle of the second 8-year period.
-At this point, although the exam is up to eight years away for the first low-stakes (“Performance Standard”) exam, we would anticipate the test to be taken at a testing facility.
+The Passing Standard Assessment is taken in the second 4-year cycle of the second 8-year period.
+At this point, although the assessment is up to eight years away for the first low-stakes (“Performance Standard”) assessment, we would anticipate the test to be taken at a testing facility.
 However, with the rapid pace of technology, we can certainly envision other methods or options for taking the test, taking advantage of some of those technologies.

 Q Do credits earned through the Core Modules also count toward the Class A requirement?